Vladimir-csp/uwsm/README.md

 `wayland-sessions`.
 At this point one can cancel and continue to the normal login shell.

+`systemd-cat -t uwsm_start […]` runs the command given to it with its stdout and stderr connected to the systemd journal, tagged with identifier `uwsm_start`.

 `start default` launches the previously selected default compositor.

-`exec` in shell profile causes `uwsm` to replace login shell, binding it to user's login session.
+`exec` in shell profile causes `uwsm` (via `systemd-cat`) to replace login shell, binding it to user's login session.

 #### From a display manager